sidcarrollworks/TOOLS/GradientShaderTool/REFACTOR_PLAN.md

 5. ✅ Completed panel refactoring
    - Refactored PresetPanel to use PresetInitializer with modern initialization pattern
    - Refactored GeometryPanel to use GeometryInitializer to separate UI from initialization logic
-   - ⬜ Next: Review and refactor DistortionPanel
-   - Refactored DistortionPanel to use the new DistortionStore
+   - Refactored DistortionPanel to use the new DistortionInitializer
    - Ensured X and Y scale parameters are properly handled separately
-   - Maintained original UI styling while using store-based state management
+   - Maintained original UI styling while using initializer-based state management
    - Added proper history integration and error handling
+   - Refactored ColorsPanel to use ColorInitializer directly, eliminating redundant ColorStore
+   - Enhanced color and gradient parameter management with proper signal synchronization

 ### Performance and User Experience Improvements